 However, in contrast, for inheritance tax purposes two people can die simultaneously, under s.
 4(2) of the Inheritance Tax Act 1984, which sets out that,”where it cannot be known which of two or more persons who have died survived the other or others they shall be assumed to have died at the same instant“.

-Therefore, for succession purposes, the elder spouse is treated as having died first, whereas for inheritance tax purposes, the two spouses died simultaneously.
-The upshot is that the estate belonging to the first to die will escape inheritance tax, because for inheritance tax purposes the couple died simultaneously, so the older spouses’s estate did not increase the value of the younger spouses’s estate.
+Therefore, for succession purposes, the elder spouse is treated as having died first, whereas for inheritance tax purposes, the two died simultaneously.
+The upshot is that the estate belonging to the first to die will escape inheritance tax, because for inheritance tax purposes the couple died simultaneously, so the older spouse’s estate did not increase the value of the younger spouse’s estate.

 Quick Succession Relief for Inheritance Tax Purposes

-Quick Succession Relief for inheritance tax purposes may also apply where a husband and wife die in quick succession.
+Quick Succession Relief for inheritance tax purposes may also apply where, for example, an unmarried couple die in quick succession.
 This tax relief is intended to mitigate the tax payable where the same assets would otherwise be subject to inheritance tax twice, if the second death takes place within 5 years of the first.

 Quick succession relief allows a proportion of the inheritance tax paid on the first death to be credited against the inheritance tax paid on the second death.
 If the second death occurs within one year, then the proportion is 100%, and this reduces to 20% if the second death takes place within 5 years of the first.